pucagit/Portswigger_Academy/HTTP Smugling/README.md

     x=1

 Use `HTTP Request Smuggler` to convert it to chunked.
-Fix the CL header so that the body only contains everythign before the `GPOST`.
+Fix the CL header so that the body only contains everything before the `GPOST`.
 The request should now look like this:

     POST / HTTP/1.1
     Content-Type: application/x-www-form-urlencoded